marijnh/Eloquent-JavaScript/04_data.md

 {{index correlation}}

 _Correlation_ is a measure of ((dependence)) between statistical variables.
 A statistical variable is not quite the same as a programming variable.
 In statistics you typically have a set of _measurements_, and each variable is measured for every measurement.
 Correlation between variables is usually expressed as a value that ranges from -1 to 1.
 Zero correlation means the variables are not related.
-A correlation of one indicates that the two are perfectly related—if you know one, you also know the other.
-Negative one also means that the variables are perfectly related but that they are opposites—when one is true, the other is false.
+A correlation of 1 indicates that the two are perfectly related—if you know one, you also know the other.
+Negative 1 also means that the variables are perfectly related but are opposites—when one is true, the other is false.

 {{index "phi coefficient"}}

 To compute the measure of correlation between two Boolean variables, we can use the _phi coefficient_ (_ϕ_).
 This is a formula whose input is a ((frequency table)) containing the number of times the different combinations of the variables were observed.
 The output of the formula is a number between -1 and 1 that describes the correlation.

-We could take the event of eating ((pizza)) and put that in a frequency table like this, where each number indicates the amount of times that combination occurred in our measurements:
+We could take the event of eating ((pizza)) and put that in a frequency table like this, where each number indicates the number of times that combination occurred in our measurements.

 {{figure {url: "img/pizza-squirrel.svg", alt: "A two-by-two table showing the pizza variable on the horizontal, and the squirrel variable on the vertical axis.
 Each cell show how many time that combination occurred.
 In 76 cases, neither happened.
 In 9 cases, only pizza was true.
 In 4 cases only squirrel was true.
 And in one case both occurred.", width: "7cm"}}}